-Diablo III: Eternal Collection bundles the action-RPG with the Reaper of Souls expansion and the Rise of the Necromancer pack, all set in Sanctuary, a dark-fantasy world of gothic cathedrals, medieval ruins, and endless demonic hordes.
-The loop is pure compulsion: clear procedurally arranged dungeons, watch loot rain in graded rarities, refine a class build, and push higher difficulties for better drops.
-Seasons reset the chase, and up to four players can grind together locally or online.
+Diablo III: Eternal Collection packages the base action-RPG with the Reaper of Souls expansion and the Rise of the Necromancer pack, all set in Sanctuary, a dark-fantasy world of gothic cathedrals and crumbling medieval keeps.
+The loop is pure compulsion: clear procedurally arranged dungeons, watch graded loot rain, refine a class build, and climb difficulties for better drops.
+Seasons reset the chase, and up to four players can grind side by side, locally or online.

-Critics treated the console release as the definitive way to play, praising the tuned-for-controller combat and clean performance.
-The recurring caveat is repetition: the same kill-and-loot rhythm that hooks for hundreds of hours is what wears thin for players who want narrative or variety.
-Local co-op adds friction, since shared, first-come loot drops can spark squabbles over who grabbed what.
-Rated Mature, it suits anyone chasing a deep, replayable build-and-grind RPG, and not those after a story-led adventure.
+Critics treated the console release as the definitive way to play, singling out the gamepad combat and the removal of the auction house that dragged down the PC original.
+The steady caveat is repetition: the kill-and-loot rhythm that hooks for hundreds of hours is what wears thin for anyone chasing story or variety, and shared same-screen loot can turn a friendly session tense.
+Rated Mature, it rewards players who want a deep build-and-grind RPG and disappoints those after a story-led medieval adventure.

 Diablo III: Eternal Collection Nintendo Switch Review - Is It Worth It?